TwistedInteractive/seo_guide/readme.md

    - Next 45%: Check if all keywords occur in the top-5 of Words and Importance
    - Last 30%: Check if the saturation of keywords is not too high.
 Too much keywords could be seen as spam by some search engines.
 Also, it keeps the text human-readable.
 3% is best.
 More than 6% results in a penalty.

+## You can help! ##

+If you're a SEO expert and have some pointers on how the algorithm could be adjusted to be more helpfull, please let it know!
+Then we can make it a more accurate extension.